aftersound/thoughts/docs/some-thoughts-on-data-topology.md

 ## Idea of data topology

-First of all, I need to make it very clear, data topology is a reflection of running system in data flow from start to end, not running system itself.
+First of all, I have to make it very clear, data topology is a reflection of running system where data flows from begin to end, not running system itself.

 Data topology is formed around 3 basic elements.